ElektraInitiative/libelektra/src/plugins/process/README.md

 ## Usage

-To use this plugin, simply mount a file with the process plugin and specify the plugin that should be proxied with the key `process=`.
+Mount this plugin and specify the plugin configuration parameter `plugin` to a plugin that exists on the system.
+The proxied plugin will then be executed in a separate process and this plugin handles the communication between the processes.

 ## Dependencies

-None.
+The `pluginprocess` library, which is only available on POSIX environments currently.

 ## Examples